This post shares my 5 best steps on how to create content for dream clients

 The weight loss stories were always inspiring and encouraging.
 Yet, her list of clients had dwindled lately.

 Kendall wanted to feel confident about her content, marketing strategy, and how to talk to potential life coaching clients in content.
-Sadly, she didn’t feel certain about any of those marketing things.
+In short, she dreamed of feeling amazing about marketing her services.
+Sadly, she didn’t feel certain about any of those marketing goals.

 Some days it felt like she could power through creating content for dream clients.
 Other days, Kendall didn’t feel like doing anything at all – not even an email… much less a blog post!